streamingfast/substreams/docs/README.md

 ## Resources

 * Checkout our [Getting Started Guide](developer-guide/overview.md)
-* Take a look at the [Subtreams Template](https://github.com/streamingfast/substreams-template) repository for a sample Substreams
+* Take a look at the [Substreams Template](https://github.com/streamingfast/substreams-template) repository for a sample Substreams
 * Take a look at the [Substreams Playground](https://github.com/streamingfast/substreams-playground) repository for more learnings and examples

 ## Community